nastasemd/Round-Robin/README.md

 # Round-Robin
 Copy and paste the text from example.txt inside of the console after running the program to see an example use

-Team project made with @NichiforVlad
+Uni team project made with @NichiforVlad